 Both procedures utilize stem cells to replace damaged ones in the patient’s body.

-Advantages of Stem Cell Transplant in Treating Diseases
+Advantages of Stem Cell Transplants for Treating Disease

 The two types of stem cell therapy have different advantages over another: